 - Assess all fitness/play equipment and areas for safety, cleanliness, operating condition and surfacing that is free and clear of hazards.
-Certified inspectors may be required based on the feature being assessed. - Visually assess nails, bolts or screws to ensure they are well connected, flush with surfaces, and undamaged. - Mechanically inspect features to ensure there is no damage to any components.
+Certified Playground Inspectors may be required based on the feature being assessed.
+In such cases, inspections will be twice per year.
+TTF will follow all current PARD nature play standards and guidelines as applicable. - Visually assess nails, bolts or screws to ensure they are well connected, flush with surfaces, and undamaged.

-- Wipe down and clean equipment as needed. - Assess lumber components of play features for replacement due to damage or rot. - Assess fall surfacing for reconditioning or replenishing. - Check equipment for unwanted animals and pests, such as wasps, rodents, and birds. - Any unique parts or paints should be kept as attic stock in order to make repairs as soon as possible to avoid shutting down the feature for an extended period of time.
+- Mechanically inspect features to ensure there is no damage to any components. - Wipe down and clean equipment as needed. - Assess lumber components of play features for replacement due to damage or rot. - Assess fall surfacing for reconditioning or replenishing. - Check equipment for unwanted animals and pests, such as wasps, rodents, and birds. - Any unique parts or paints should be kept as attic stock in order to make repairs as soon as possible to avoid shutting down the feature for an extended period of time.